ricardojoserf/ricardojoserf.github.io/_posts/2026-1-12-w11shadowcopies.md

 In this repo you can find stand-alone scripts to simply create, list or delete Shadow Copies, along with "manager" scripts which combine the three functionalities.
 By themselves, they should not be considered malicious by security solutions.

-The scripts are implemeneted in C#, C++, Crystal Python, and should work for other Windows versions as well!
+The scripts are implemeneted in C#, C++, Crystal Python, and should also work on other Windows versions.

 <br>